gtk-rs/gtk4-rs/book/src/project_setup.md

 meson install -C builddir
 ```

-Now the application should be in a folder included in your system path.
+Now, the application should be in a folder included in your system path.
 You can either start it with the application launcher of your choice or from within your terminal.